typesense/typesense-website/docs-site/content/0.23.1/api/collections.md

 #### Indexing all but some fields

-If you have a case where you do want to index all fields in the document, except for a few fields, you can use the `index: false` setting to exclude fields.
+If you have a case where you do want to index all fields in the document, except for a few fields, you can use the `{"index": false, "optional": true}` settings to exclude fields.

+Note: it is not currently possible to have a mandatory field excluded from the indexing, hence the setting to optional.

 For eg, if you want to index all fields, except for fields that start with `description_`, you can use a schema like this: